-Also known as the Terre Haute Bypass, S.R.
-641 will create a new 6.2 mile, four-lane, divided highway from U.S. 41 south of Terre Haute to S.R.
+State Road 641, also known as the Terre Haute Bypass, opened to traffic in January 2017.
+SR 641 is a new 6.2 mile, four-lane, divided highway from U.S. 41 south of Terre Haute to S.R.
 46 at I-70.
 S.R.
-641 will reduce congestion and provide much needed relief to motorists who use U.S. 41 (Dixie Bee Highway) on a regular basis.
+641 reduces congestion and provides much needed relief to motorists who use U.S. 41 (Dixie Bee Highway) on a regular basis.

 The concept of a bypass about the southeastern portion of Terre Haute was first presented in 1989, when officials of Terre Haute and Vigo County approached INDOT with the proposal.
-In October 1990, the West Central Indiana Economic Development District (WCIEDD), which is the designed Metropolitan Planning Organizations (MPO) for the region, adopted the Greater Terre Haute Long range Transportation Plan.
+In October 1990, the West Central Indiana Economic Development District (WCIEDD), which is the designed Metropolitan Planning Organization for the region, adopted the Greater Terre Haute Long range Transportation Plan.
 That plan included the bypass as a “new 4-lane divided limited access facility.”
-Subsequently, the Vigo County Board of Commissioners, the Vigo Count y Council, and the Terre Haute City Council voted unanimously to adopt the recommended transportation plan on July 18, 1990.
+Subsequently, the Vigo County Board of Commissioners, the Vigo County Council, and the Terre Haute City Council voted unanimously to adopt the recommended transportation plan on July 18, 1990.
 The WICIEDD’s Policy and Technical Committees adopted the plan the same day.

 In recognition of the long-term needs of the Terre Haute area and the growing traffic congestion along U.S. 41 south of I-70, INDOT conducted a Southeast Terre Haute Bypass Preliminary Feasibility Assessment of the bypass, which was completed in December 1990.
 It concluded the project was warranted.
 The project was included in the Indiana State Highway Improvement Program on August 29, 1991.
 Further project development by INDOT resulted in the Engineer’s Report for S.R.
 641 (Terre Haute) Bypass which was completed in January 1995.